harsh6768-svg/harsh6768-svg/README.md

 Hi!
 I am Kumar Harsh, a **Computer Science and Engineering** student at <a href ="http://kiit.ac.in/">KIIT University</a>
-I am a Web Developer 🚀 from **India** and have  intrest in Competitive Coding.
+I am a Cloud Enthusiast🚀 from **India** and have  intrest in Competitive Coding.
 I love to learn new things and believe in Code till AC.
 Open Source Contributor
 (LGMSOC,DEVINCEPT,HACKCLUBBHUBHNESHWAR,HGSSOC,SUMMERBITCOIN,HACKTOBERFEST,GSSOC) etc.